kumbulanit/t-sql/tech company/untitled/Module 13 - Using Window Ranking, Offset, and Aggregate Functions/Lesson1_Writing_Queries_with_UNION_Operator.md

         ELSE 'Junior'
     END AS ExperienceLevel
 FROM EmployeeArchive ea
-INNER JOIN Departments d ON ea.d.DepartmentID = d.DepartmentID
+INNER JOIN Departments d ON d.DepartmentID = d.DepartmentID
 WHERE ea.TerminationDate >= DATEADD(YEAR, -3, GETDATE())  -- Last 3 years only
   AND d.IsActive = 1